terryzhw/Applicord/README.md

 ## Introduction

-Applicord is a desktop application designed to efficiently track job applications by automatically logging them to Google Sheets and intelligently analyzing email responses.
+Applicord is a desktop application designed to efficiently track job applications by automatically logging them to Google Sheets and analyzing email responses.
 Built with PyQt5, it provides a clean interface for managing your job search process while leveraging machine learning to identify rejection emails automatically.

 ## Features